mozilla/anodejsholidayseason/fully_loaded_node.md

 Multiple tiers in multiple colos with demand spun cloud servers changes the parameters of the scaling problem considerably while the goals remain the same.

 The future of `compute-cluster` may involve the ability to distribute work over multiple different tiers to maximally saturate available computation resources in times of load.
 This may work cross-colo to support geographically asymmetric bursts.
-This may involve the ability to leverage new hardware that's demand spun at some trusted cloud compute provider…
+This may involve the ability to leverage new hardware that's demand spun at some trusted cloud compute provider...
 Or we may solve the problem a different way!

 Whatever we do, we'll be sure to blog up our learnings!
 Thanks for reading, and you can learn more about current scaling challenges and approaches in Persona on [our email list][].